Xinyi-Ding/Scolarly-Net/Documents/Usability.md

   - [] Select a paper from the list.

 #### Task 2 Feedback
-**Is the process of searching for a paper is clear and easy to understand?**
+**Is the process of searching for a paper clear and easy to understand?**

 **Is the search result accurate?**